Challenges of Generating Structurally Diverse Graphs: Defining diversity for a set of graphs

 This section discusses how one can define distance between two graphs.
 As mentioned above, this task is highly non-trivial, and the literature on this topic is abundant~\citep{compare_distances_review,ensemble_test}.

-Some graph distance measures are based on the optimal node matching between two graphs: first, the correspondence between nodes is found, and then some distance between two adjacency matrices can be computed.
+Some graph distance measures are based on the optimal node matching between two graphs: first, the correspondence between nodes is found, and then some distance between two adjacency matrices can be computed (a popular example of this type is \emph{graph edit distance}).
 However, this approach can only be applied to graphs having the same number of nodes (to achieve this in general case, one may add zero-degree nodes to the smaller graph).
 Also, finding the optimal matching between nodes is usually computationally expensive.

 Another class of distance measures is based on computing some descriptor (vector representation) for a graph and then measuring the distance between two graph representations.
 Such measures usually violate the positivity axiom of a metric space since the distance between two different graphs can be equal to zero.
 Indeed, if we guarantee that $D(G, G') = 0$ if and only if $G$ and $G'$ are isomorphic, then computing the distance is at least as hard as graph isomorphism testing, which is infeasible for most applications.
-Thus, when computing graph representation, we inevitably lose some information about the graph.
+Thus, when computing a graph representation, we inevitably lose some information about the graph.
 Various approaches for creating graph descriptors exist in the literature.
-Some of them use the spectrum of the graph Laplacian (or its normalized variant) that is known to encode some important structural information~\citep{Ipsen_2002,netLSD}.
+Some of them use the spectrum of the graph Laplacian (or its normalized variant) that is known to encode some important structural information~\citep{Ipsen_2002,wilson2005pattern,netLSD}.
 Other approaches are based on local statistics, such as graphlets~\citep{GCD}.
 Each graph distance captures some properties of a graph and can be insensitive to others.
 We refer to comparative studies of graph distances~\citep{compare_distances_review,ensemble_test} for a more comprehensive list of known measures and the analysis of their properties.
 In more recent work, \citet{thompson2022evaluation} suggested graph representations based on an untrained random GNN.
-Such representations can also be used for computing graph distance.
+Such representations can also be used for computing graph distances.

 Our paper does not aim to answer which graph distance is better.
 Each distance captures particular graph properties and the resulting set of generated diverse graphs may significantly depend on this choice.
 In our experiments, we consider several representative options.
 As a result, our analysis of generated graphs gives some additional insights into the properties of graph distances.